danieldavidmeltzer/spirit/README.md

 ## Adding a parser

-in order to add a parser all you need is to add a parser under `parsers` package. you can either write a class which receives the item, context in the init, and the other elements in the parse part , or you can write a function like the pose parser. you of course will need to add an encoder for the new result but the saver should be able to pick it up with no change, make sure to change the cli+gui accordingly.
+- In order to add a parser all you need is to add a parser under `parsers` package. <br>it would be collected automatically from there .<br><br>
+- you can either write a class which receives the item, context in the init, and the other elements in the parse part , or you can write a function like the pose parser.<br><br>
+- you of course will need to add an encoder for the new result but the saver should be able to pick it up with no change, make sure to change the cli+gui accordingly.
+<br><br>

 ## run_pipline.sh